SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Conclusion

 \section{Conclusion}

 In this work, we propose \emoji\textbf{SSR}, a simple yet effective reinforcement learning approach for machine translation.
-SSR does not rely on external reward models (RMs) or reference data; instead, it leverages the actor model itself as a judge to generate rewards and optimize its performance using online GRPO training.
-Initialized from an uninstructed Qwen2.5-7B backbone, our SSR-Zero-7B model outperforms many open-source MT-specific LLMs such as TowerInstruct-13B and larger general LLMs like Qwen2.5-32B-Instruct across different English $\leftrightarrow$ Chinese translation benchmarks.
-Our analysis shows that SSR is more effective than using the same-size external LLM-as-a-judge models.
-Although SSR alone slightly underperforms dedicated RMs (i.e., COMET and COMETKIWI) trained on extensive annotated MT-evaluation data, combining SSR with these RMs yields additional improvements.
-Our best-performing model, SSR-X-Zero-7B, incorporates SSR with COMET and achieves state-of-the-art results in English $\leftrightarrow$ Chinese translation benchmarks.
-These findings provide in-depth insight into reward selection for MT via RL and highlight that strong pre-trained LLMs inherently possess reliable MT evaluation capabilities, which can be leveraged to enhance their translation performance.
-Our work demonstrates the potential for developing self-improving RL methods that reduce the dependency on external supervision from humans or trained RMs.
+SSR does not rely on external reward models (RMs) or reference data; instead, it leverages the actor model itself as a judge to generate reward signals and optimize its performance through GRPO training.
+Initialized from an uninstructed Qwen2.5-7B backbone, our SSR-Zero-7B model outperforms many open-source MT-specific LLMs, such as TowerInstruct-13B, as well as larger general-purpose LLMs like Qwen2.5-32B-Instruct across multiple English $\leftrightarrow$ Chinese translation benchmarks.

+Our analysis shows that SSR is more effective than using same-size external LLM-as-a-judge models.
+In addition to high-resource settings, SSR demonstrates strong generalization to low-resource language pairs, yielding substantial improvements when trained with limited monolingual data.
+Although SSR alone slightly underperforms dedicated RMs (e.g., COMET and COMETKIWI) trained on large-scale annotated MT-evaluation data, combining SSR with these RMs yields consistent additional improvements.
+Our best-performing model, SSR-X-Zero-7B, integrates SSR with COMET and achieves competitive performance relative to existing open-source and closed-source systems on English $\leftrightarrow$ Chinese translation benchmarks.

+These findings provide insight into reward selection for MT via reinforcement learning and highlight that strong pre-trained LLMs inherently possess reliable MT evaluation capabilities that can be exploited to improve translation quality.
+Overall, our work demonstrates the potential of self-reward-based RL approaches to reduce dependence on costly external supervision from humans or trained reward models, particularly in low-resource scenarios.